luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

 Implementation of Digital Twins Composition in Smart Manufacturing via Markov Decision Processes.

+The following sections are:
+- Preliminaries
+- Instructions to reproduce the experiments
+- (DEPRECATED) Instructions to reproduce the experiments (kept for reference)

 ## Preliminaries

 We assume the review uses a UNIX-like machine and that has Python 3.8 installed.